What Is Observability?

 As noted above, the data that engineers use to achieve observability comes in many forms.

-The conventional approach to collecting data for observability centers on what are often called the three “pillars” of observability: logs, metrics and traces.
+The conventional approach to collecting data for observability centers on what is often called the “three pillars” of observability: logs, metrics, and traces.
 By analyzing application and infrastructure logs, tracking metrics, and tracing application requests as they flow through your system, you can understand much about what is happening inside the system.

 Complete observability, however, often requires more than just these three pillars.
 Data from the CI/CD pipeline that helps you understand how often application releases are deployed and how quickly your team can roll back a problematic release provides crucial context for understanding the performance of the application itself.
 Logs from Git or other source code management repositories help you correlate metrics from your software environment with the code changes that shape application behavior.
 Even ticketing system data, such as the mean time to close a ticket and the issues most frequently tagged in tickets, provides context for understanding how log, metric and trace data relates to the end-user experience.

 In short, while the three pillars of observability are a good foundation for your observability strategy, you should not stop there.
 You should collect and correlate every data point available to you to gain complete observability, especially in complex systems that require rich contextual information to interpret events and patterns effectively.

 Data correlation may sound simple, but it can be quite challenging, especially in complex, multi-layered environments.
 The log formats used by some parts of your systems may be different than others, making it difficult to compare logs directly.
 The period over which one of your clouds generates metrics may differ from what is standard on another cloud, which also hampers one-to-one comparisons.
 It may not always be clear how data from one discrete component, like a container, relates to data from something else, like a network switch.